How To Unpublish WordPress Site: Step by Step Guide

 Adjusting the ‘Search Engine Visibility’ Settings in WP

-You can easily hide your resource from search engines by adjusting the ‘Search Engine Visibility’ settings in WordPress.
+You can hide your site from engines by adjusting the ‘Search Engine Visibility’ settings in WordPress.

-This option, found under Settings > Reading, enables you to discourage search engines from indexing your site.
-It’s a useful feature for development or private websites, but remember that it’s not a foolproof method, and some search engines may still index your site.
+This option is found under Settings > Reading and allows you to discourage engines from indexing your site.
+It’s useful for development or private sites, but remember it’s not foolproof, and some engines may still index your site.

 The Implications of Search Engine Unpublishing on SEO